Genevan Institute for Reformed Studies

 The promise we celebrate at Christmas started in Eden.
 After they sinned Adam and Eve felt alone for the first time.
 They lost that immediate awareness of God’s presence, and experienced spiritual blindness.
 The glory of God they had seen in everything around them seemed to become dim and fade away.
 Even the glory of God they had seen in themselves seemed gone too.
 They saw human bodies, but were not able to see that declaration of glory in them.
 They felt naked.

 By grace (God’s undeserved favor and love) a promise was made.
-God spoke to Satan in that serpent that tempted Eve.
+God spoke to Satan in the form of that serpent that tempted Eve.

 Genesis 3:15, “And I will put enmity between thee and the woman, and between thy seed and her seed; it shall bruise thy head, and thou shalt bruise his heel.”